FablabTorino/fablabtorino-site/_posts/progetti/2017-03-25-ikea-nordlii-hack.md

 sito: http://tongatron.it/IKEA-Nordli-hack/
 autori: Giovanni Bindi
 copertina: https://raw.githubusercontent.com/tongatron/IKEA-Nordli-hack/gh-pages/img/cassetto2.jpg
+meta: A simple hack for IKEA Nordli modular drawer chest - each drawer can hide an useful table.
 ---
 A simple hack for IKEA Nordli modular drawer chest: each drawer can hide an useful table.
 Follow the instruction and make your own by laser cutting a wood panel<!--more-->